When a man respects you, he WANTS you to know..

 But here’s the tea: a man who respects you won’t use his feelings (or lack thereof) and yours against you, or to his advantage.

-In short, he values keeping you up-to-date (and not just when you need it) and staying on the same page (that equally prioritizes and satisfies you both) as well as letting you know if/when any changes or unalignment presents itself.
-Quite literally, the last thing he wants to do is lead you on or waste one another’s time, let alone risk losing you by playing off your feelings (and his own).
+In short, he values keeping you up-to-date (and not just when you ask it) and staying on the same page (that equally prioritizes and satisfies you both) as well as letting you know if/when any changes or unalignment presents itself.
+Quite literally, the last thing he wants to do is lead you on or waste one another’s time, let alone risk losing you altogether by “playing it cool” with his feelings and yours.

 So while you may be itching for exclusivity (the title, commitment, monogamy) and he’s just not there yet – he won’t go along a pace that exceeds his feelings for you, even if it’s the pace you want.
 For instance, if you’re ready to take the next step – be boyfriend and girlfriend – when he’s not, he may insist on not “staying the night” at one another’s place.
-From a modern worldview, we would pick this apart and say he’s not interested or is being deceptive, when that assumption is further than the truth.
-A man doesn’t like [respect] you if he’s sleeping with you outside his feelings – *gasp*.
+From a modern worldview, we would pick this apart and say he’s not interested or is being deceptive, when that assumption can be further than the truth.
+A man doesn’t respect you if he’s sleeping with you beyond his feelings for you – *gasp*.
 See what I did there??

 So we need to reframe this thinking that positively considers respect at the forefront.
-Another way of saying that is: respectfully, a guy can be *both* interested in you, AND also want to take a slower pace (by not staying over or sleeping at one another’s place).
+Another way of saying that is: respectfully, a guy can be *both* interested in you, AND also want to take a slower pace (by not sleeping together or staying at another’s place).

 Fact: the person you’re dating doesn’t necessarily have to tell you they’re seeing other people.
 Also, fact: you have every right to know if the person you’re dating is.
 Therefore, respect chooses the latter.

 JUST because you’re dating (no strings attached and minus commitment) doesn’t negate the [rightful] ability to opt-out, especially due to circumstantial and possibly sensitive information.
-Basically, you have every right to [want to] stop dating someone because they’re dating someone else.
+Basically, you have every right to [want to] stop dating someone through the knowledge of whether they’re dating someone else.
 But if he is withholding other key players when it comes to his feelings and intentions concerning you, he is also withholding your right to decide in terms of your involvement between him and someone else.

-Basically, there’s zero informed consent, when a simple, “Hey, I know we’re just a casual thing, but just wanted to let you know I’m seeing someone else [too/now],” would suffice.
+Basically, there’s zero informed consent, when a simple, “Hey, I know we’re just dating, but I wanted to let you know I’m seeing someone else [too/now],” would suffice.
 And we know how vital informed consent is these days, don’t we?

-The whole “go with the flow” *energy* – that’s emotional carelessness, with zero regard or consideration for how you feel.
-When he respects you, he will want you to know if/when there is someone else – taking up space in his mind and heart, his time and energy, or even his bed – out of decency for your dignity, freedom and happiness.
+The whole “go with the flow” *energy* – that’s emotional carelessness, with zero regard or consideration for the parties involved.
+When a man respects you, he will want you to know if/when there is someone else – taking up space in his mind and heart, his time and energy, or even in his bed – out of decency and for your dignity, choice of freedom and happiness.

 It’s like the saying goes, he can’t hurt you without ultimately hurting himself.
 This is evident and understood to a man who has the utmost respect, whether he’s known you a week, a month, or a year.
 So what does this mean [having your best interest] exactly, when you’re *just* dating, and what does it look like?